 The town of Valkeakoski hired the main building in 1977 and the house was renovated suitable for art exhibitions.
 Some of the Art Nouveau fixations were unfastened and the room order was altered.

-Voipaala manor main building was further hired to the Union of Finnish Art Associations for art exhibitions purposes for 1977–1990.
+Voipaala manor main building was further hired to the Union of Finnish Art Associations for art exhibition purposes 1977–1990.
 Also their office was situated in Voipaala.

-In 2006 Voipaala started to develop forward as cultural center under the name of Voipaala Art Center, when more of communal cultural services at Sääksmäki were focused to the Voipaala area.
+In 2006 Voipaala started to develop forward as a cultural center under the name of Voipaala Art Centre, when more of the communal cultural services at Sääksmäki were focused to the Voipaala area.
 Development has taken on new forms in the 21st century.
-Art is still at the center of activities, but now areas premises are rented for various events, markets are organized in the area twice a year and also different entrepreneurs provide cafeteria and wellbeing services.
+Art is still at the center of activities, but now premises are also rented for various events, markets are organized in the area twice a year and also different entrepreneurs provide cafeteria and wellbeing services in Voipaala.